 Key Issue of Illegal Immigration – Conclusion

-The key issue of illegal immigration is a topic well worth diving into.
-There’s a lot of subtle pros and cons that most people don’t consider – and that rarely come up in debate or academic literature.
+The issues regarding illegal immigration are a topic well worth diving into.
+There’s a lot of subtle pros and cons that most people don’t consider and that rarely come up in debate or academic literature.

 We need to be mindful of these issues to satisfactorily come up with a solution.

-A world ruled by socialist-styled governments is not one which I would want to leave my children.
+A world ruled by socialist-styled, migrant-fueled governments is not one which I would want to leave my children.
 We need to find ways to either assimilate immigrants into the American culture, or stop immigration out-right.

-Or we will lose all of the traditions that made American great.
+Or we will lose all the traditions that made American great.